 "You little fool.
 I would have sworn you might remember the consequence of fighting me from the last time.
 A man subdues a woman in a timeless way, love, and unless you want to find yourself backside to the ground with my full attention, you will stop pitting yourself against my will."

 "Never!
 Never!
-Not until your bones are ashes and your deeds are but distant memories of horror—"
+Not until your bones are ashes and your deeds but distant memories of horror—"

 Jonpaul stopped but briefly at the place his guards watched, and shouted over the idiotic litany of her threats, "Fetch the rope and keep two men on the northwest wall.
 If they ride tonight, it should be from the west."

 Nichole cried with rage, helpless and maddened by it, the idea that he would stop to pass instructions when she was vowing to kill him.
-It seemed so unfair!
-She went wild with it as he carried her swiftly down the stairs and through the courtyard . . .
+It was so unfair!
+She went wild with it as he carried her swiftly down the stairs and through the courtyard .